Weigh out the distilled water and rose water in a heat-safe container.

 Periodically whisk the ingredients together while they cool.
 The mixture will thicken and become more opaque as it cools.

 Once the mixture has cooled to around 30ºC/85ºF, add the preservative and, optionally, essential oils or other heat-sensitive ingredients.
 Mix together well to incorporate all of the ingredients.

 Test the pH of the lotion.
 Adjust it down with a few drops of lactic acid, if needed.

 Pour the facial cream into bottles.
-I love airless type dispensers like the ones in my photo because you can dispense the cream easily without contaminating the cream with bacteria from your fingers.
+I love airless dispensers because they allow you to dispense the cream easily without contaminating it with your fingers.

 Recipe printed from Oh, The Things We'll Make!
 Blog. https://thethingswellmake.com/homemade-moisturizer-oily-acne-prone-skin/